 If feasible, physicians should offer to provide patients with a mask if they are unable to obtain one.
 For patients who continue to decline to wear a mask, physicians may offer to see them using virtual care, if appropriate.
 Where the patient’s needs require an in-person visit, physicians should consider whether it is possible to safely isolate the patient and provide care.
 In some cases, it may be reasonable to redirect patients to another healthcare setting that can more safely provide care.

 Physicians will need to exercise their clinical judgment in every case to determine whether a patient should be prevented from receiving in-person care for refusing to wear a mask, even in jurisdictions where mask wearing is mandatory.
 Physicians will want to make best efforts to find reasonable alternatives to provide care to patients who decline to wear a mask.
 A refusal to provide care could put a physician at risk of a College complaint, human rights complaint and/or civil action; the success of which will depend upon the specific circumstances, including mandatory mask wearing directives.
 The CMPA is aware that the Colleges are taking into account the current COVID-19 situation and would assess any complaint in that context.

-Am I required to comply with requests from patients to complete notes that exempt them from wearing a mask, attending school or work and/or engaging in any other activities?
+Am I required to comply with requests from patients to complete notes that exempt them from wearing a mask, being vaccinated, attending school or work and/or engaging in any other activities?